dstroma/datetimex-quickie/README.md

     be an ISO8601 style date string.

-    This module will try to parse strings it thinks are ISO 8601 datetimes using its own internal parser (regex).
+    This module will try to parse strings it thinks are ISO 8601 datetimes using its own internal parsing regex.
 It will match any forms like the following (the separator between the date and time may be a space or the letter T):

             YYYY-MM-DD HH:MM:SS